stefansnaerh/Frontend-Kanban/README.md

 I used useContext for passing state down the component tree.<br/>
 The site has a both a dark theme and light theme.

-It has all crud functionality implemented.
-It both updates the backend and states so when you add board or task it renders instantly<br/>
+It has all crud functionality implemented.<br/>

 ## Tech Stack